 Salaam alekum – Peace be with you.
 That is the customary greeting among people throughout Pakistan.
 The peace we wish upon one another is the peace of God, and the greeting recognizes that God is the God of peace, not discord; peace, not conflict; peace, not violence.
 So in saying “Salaam alekum” to one another we are lifting up for each other God’s eternal invitation to lives, relationships and communities of peace.

 The Westgate mujahideen and those who think like them cannot even begin to wrap their minds round this concept.
-For them talk of ‘communities of peace’ is just too wussy, and the traditions of tolerance and coexistence in Islam are irrelevant, since religion is about fighting and killing or it is about nothing at all.
+For them talk of ‘communities of peace’ is just too wussy, and religion is about fighting and killing or nothing at all.

-Nevertheless they want the world to admire them as much as they clearly admire themselves.
-In one of the more bizarre moments of the Westgate siege, a four-year-old boy said to one of the ‘mujahideen’ ‘ you are a very bad man’ – a fairly accurate judgement, one feels.
-Amazingly, the object of this accusation gave the boy a mars bar and said plaintively ‘ we are not monsters.’
+At the same time they want the world to admire them as much as they clearly admire themselves.
+In one of the more bizarre moments of the Westgate siege, a four-year-old boy said to one of the ‘mujahideen’ ” you are a very bad man” – a fairly accurate judgement.
+Instead of shooting him, the object of this accusation gave the boy a mars bar and said plaintively “we are not monsters.”

-Al-Shabaab might tweet happily about the ‘sang froid’ of the mujahideen wandering around Westgate, but that is really nothing to admire.
-Because the perpetrators of this disgusting spectacle have allowed themselves to become brutes and butchers, as devoid of mercy and humanity as a concentration camp guard, a Khymer Rouge zealot shooting ‘bourgeois’ teachers for wearing glasses, an Anders Breivik shooting teenagers and laughing about it, or the Indonesian death squad members who were inspired by gangster films to murder Communist party members during the great killing of 1965 .
+Al-Shabaab might celebrate the ‘sang froid’ of the Westgate mujahideen on twitter, but such men are no more admirable than a concentration camp guard, a Khymer Rouge cadre shooting ‘bourgeois’ teachers for wearing glasses, an Anders Breivik shooting teenagers and laughing about it, or the Indonesian death squad members who were inspired by gangster films to murder Communist party members in 1965 .